marzocchi/zsh-notify/README.md

         zstyle ':notify:*' activate-terminal yes

+- Disable setting the urgency hint for the terminal when the notification is posted (Linux only).

+        zstyle ':notify:*' disable-urgent yes

 - Set a different timeout for notifications for successful commands (notifications for failed commands are posted without accounting for the time it took to complete).